 Naghat Ahmed

 Naghat is a Law and Accountancy graduate.
-Her current role at Glasgow City Council includes both programme and project management.
+Her current role at Glasgow City Council includes corporate policy, programme and project management.
 She has previously worked on policy and strategy development, equality and diversity, change management, corporate governance and utilising project methodologies.

 She previously worked in the Commission for Racial Equality and NHS24, specialising in equality and diversity.
 Naghat is a carer for relatives who have disabilities.